shop-manoa/shop-manoa.github.io/index.md

   - What content or user you felt inappropriate.
   - How do you categorize the content or user? (e.g. spam, scam, harassment, etc.)
 - Once you submit the form, the data is stored into the database to be checked by admin user.

+## Extra TO-DOs

+- Implement a chat system:
+  - Instead of an "offer" system, users will be given the chance to direct message other sellers, giving users the opportunity to try and haggle to a lower price, determine how the payment style, or even ask more questions about the item/service that is being sold

+- More appealing site:
+  - As of right now we are much more focused on getting the basics laid out for our site.
+Though we have much more to do when it comes down to make our site look much more "beautiful".

 ## Developer Guide
 WIP